 4. Gold Coins

 Gold is not necessarily a great option for those looking to see significant returns on their investments.
 It is, however, an option for those who are looking for a haven of sorts for their wealth.
 Gold has historically held its value as a scarce asset throughout upturns and downturns alike.
 So while gold might not make you richer, it’s generally considered a safe bet.
+You don’t have to stick to coins either, you can also buy silver bars which will also give you a great return on investment.

 Fools are those who mock a man or woman with an extensive stamp collection.
 Why?
 Because stamps can actually be an excellent investment.
 Valuable stamps can often yield returns of 5% to 20% if you hang on to them for long enough, and the rarest are worth millions.
 Of course, not all stamps are created equal – most won’t be worth much of anything.
 But if you know your stamps, they can be a decent secondary investment for those looking for something more tangible.